HosseinKalateh/Bookange/README.md

 	- ❌User CRUD

 - Api
-	-✅Show Categories
+	- ✅Show Categories
-	-✅Show Category(books of a category)
+	- ✅Show Category(books of a category)
-	-✅Show Authors
+	- ✅Show Authors
-	-✅Show Author(books of an author)
+	- ✅Show Author(books of an author)
-	-✅Show Publishers
+	- ✅Show Publishers
-	-✅Show Publisher(books of a publisher)
+	- ✅Show Publisher(books of a publisher)
-	-✅Show Translators
+	- ✅Show Translators
-	-✅Show Translator(books of a translator)
+	- ✅Show Translator(books of a translator)
-	-✅Show Books
+	- ✅Show Books
-	-✅Show Book
+	- ✅Show Book
-	-❌Authentication
+	- ❌Authentication
-	-❌Show User Profile
+	- ❌Show User Profile
-	-❌Edit User Profile
+	- ❌Edit User Profile
-	-❌Add Book To Wishlist
+	- ❌Add Book To Wishlist
-	-❌Add Comment For Book
+	- ❌Add Comment For Book
-	-❌Search In Books
+	- ❌Search In Books
-	-❌Search In Categories
+	- ❌Search In Categories
-	-❌Search In Authors
+	- ❌Search In Authors
-	-❌Search In Publishers
+	- ❌Search In Publishers
-	-❌Search In Translators
+	- ❌Search In Translators
 <br />

 ## Install: